gcallah/Rationalism/AntiRats2/FirstDrafts/shackle.md

 So what has been the reaction to Shackle's work amongst economists and other social theorists?

+Shackle's attempt to replace probability theory with a theory of possibility and surprise (when analyzing choice) drew widespread criticism -- see, for instance, Arrow 1951.
+This is a somewhat technical topic, beyond the scope of this paper.
+(For an excellent summary of this literature, see Earl and Littleboy, 2014, chapter 4.)

 Ludwig Lachmann found the ideas of Shackle to be largely compatible with those of Mises and the Austrian mainstream: